 You like the incorporation of copper– Copper isn’t supposed to just help with coolness, but some studies show it also helps with circulation and joint pain.
 I’m not an expert, so I recommend reading up on your own, but if this appeals to you Layla may be your best option.

 These companies both give buyers multiple options, but there’s not a lot of overlap in the types of comfort these options offer.
 I hope this post has helped you better understand which brand will work better for you.
+It may also be helpful to check out our mattress comparisons page for more Layla and Tomorrow Sleep comparisons like Layla vs Lull and Tomorrow Sleep vs Casper.
 If you have any specific questions, please leave them in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.